GorgeousWang/MSHGANMDA/README.md

 python main.py
 ```

-# If you refer to our work, please cite
+# If you refer to our study, please cite
 @article{
    author = {Wang, Shudong and Wang, Fuyu and Qiao, Sibo and Zhuang, Yu and Zhang, Kuijie and Pang, Shanchen and Nowak, Robert and Lv, Zhihan},
    title = {MSHGANMDA: Meta-Subgraphs Heterogeneous Graph Attention Network for miRNA-Disease Association Prediction},